 However, if you create a special link that automatically adds the product to someone's Amazon cart when they go through your affiliate link, Amazon will lengthen your cookie to 90 days!
 (If they buy in 90 days, you still get the commission).

 Now, I would like to clarify that I think you should test this option.
 It may or may not work better in your niche.
 Each market and website is different, so this option may or may not be the best for you.

-Here's a screenshot of several of the options in EasyAzon; including the Add to Cart Option:
+Here's a screenshot of several of the options in Amalinks Pro; including the Add to Cart Option:

 Produce Quality Content

-I would be remiss if I didn't mention the fact that if you produce great content, not only will you rank better in Google, but more people will actually buy from you.
+I would be remiss if I didn't mention the fact that if you produce great content for your niche site, not only will you rank better in Google, but more people will actually buy from you.

 This is an entire process in and of itself.
-Luckily, Perrin has written a few ideas on creating content that engages and converts right here.
+Here's a few ideas on creating content that engages and converts.